chsyan/sorting-visualizer/README.md

 # Sorting Visualizer
 Visualizations of different sorting algorithms and is hosted at https://sort.chsyan.com.
+Inspired by [Sound of Sorting](https://panthema.net/2013/sound-of-sorting/), just without the sound!
 There is an older version of this project at https://github.com/chsyan/comparison-sorting-visualizer/.

 ## Algorithms